highlander1337/fastapi-bookly/README.md

 | **LLD**     | Automates and tracks DB schema changes aligned with model changes        |
 | **SDLC**    | Supports safe, repeatable migrations in dev, test, CI/CD, and production |

-Let me know if you want a visual diagram or a sample integration flow!

 ## How to generate a secret key

 ``` python